EV-OD/nepaliDate/DOCUMENTATION.md

     *   Sets up the `<html>` and `<body>` tags.
     *   Imports global CSS (`globals.css`) and custom fonts ('Inter' and 'Alegreya').
     *   Includes `<AppHeader />`, `<AppFooter />`, and `<Toaster />` for consistent layout and notifications.
     *   Defines global SEO metadata (title, description, keywords, Open Graph, Twitter cards) that can be overridden by individual pages.
+It sets `metadataBase` for correct Open Graph URL generation.
     *   Configures the viewport theme color.
 *   **`src/app/globals.css`**:
     *   Imports Tailwind CSS base, components, and utilities.